Leadership for 21st Century Schools

-The program is a major initiative of the university's Connie L. Lurie College of Education.
-Dean Elaine Chin recruited Dr. Arnold Danzig, a nationally recognized researcher and program director, to lead the initiative and assembled a team of top scholars and researchers to participate in the doctoral program.
+The program is a major initiative of the university's Connie L. Lurie College of Education. and directed by Dr. Arnold Danzig, a nationally recognized educational researcher.
+The Ed.D. program has assembled a team of top scholars and researchers to participate in the doctoral program.

 These tenured and tenure-track faculty are passionate leaders who share a desire to teach, learn from and engage with accomplished candidates.

 Rebeca Burciaga is an Associate Professor in the Department of Educational Leadership in the Connie L. Lurie College of Education.
 Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically with respect to Latina/o communities.
 Her research in schools and communities spans over 20 years and includes mixed-methods research on pathways from preschool to the professoriate, the experiences of students who leave high school before graduation, and the ways in which geographic regions structure inequalities.
 She specializes in the study of qualitative research methodologies including testimonio and ethnography.
 Her current research and teaching is focused on cultivating asset-based mindsets in teachers and administrators that work with youth of color.
 Dr. Burciaga has an undergraduate degree from the University of California at Santa Cruz, a master's degree from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of California at Los Angeles.
 Her research has been supported and recognized by the Spencer Foundation, the Ford Foundation, the National Institute of Health, and the American Association of University Women.
 Her most recent scholarship can be found in Educational Administration Quarterly, Equity & Excellence in Education, and the Association of Mexican American Educators Journal.